Jonnyauk/flux-layout/README.md

 **Generates a dynamic responsive CSS grid - any columns, any width - in less than 6k!**

-Creatives don't like being dicated to or told how many columns their layout has to have or having a whole bunch of other junk CSS that you have to load and overload.
+Creatives don't like being dictated to or told how many columns their layout has to have or having a whole bunch of other junk CSS that you have to load and overload.
 Flux layout solves this - it's a fully dynamic responsive layout system with extensive built-in media queries and logically named CSS classes.

 Dynamic generation or ultra compact static - the choice is yours!
 ----------------------------------------------------------------------